Workflow-Manager-admin/digital-doppelg-nger-107862-5b1db8b4/internet_ego_mirror_frontend/free_public_trivia_apis_summary.md

 - For broad entertainment (music, movies, TV, sports, some pop culture):
   Use **Open Trivia DB** or **The Trivia API**.
 Both are free, no API key, REST access, but **no highly granular show/artist-specific quizzes**.
+- For _show-specific_ like "Friends":
+  Free public APIs do **not** provide a dedicated "Friends" TV show category.
+However, you may sometimes get "Friends"-related questions via the "Entertainment: Television" (Open Trivia DB), "Film & TV" (The Trivia API), or by searching textual clues in **jService**.
 - For tech/programming/dev:
   Use **QuizAPI.io** (requires a free API key).
 - For _quirky categories or rare TV/music trivia_: